LucyMHall/Bookmark-Manager-2/README.md

 <h2> User Stories </h2>

-As a person,
+<i>As a person,
 So that I can see bookmarks I have logged,
 I’d like to see a list of bookmarks on my screen

 As a person,
 So that I can revisit my most accessed web pages,
-I'd like to be able to add to my list of bookmarks
+I'd like to be able to add to my list of bookmarks</i>

 <h2> Proposed classes: </h2>

 - Bookmarks
 - Potentially (ListofBookmarks)